collective/collective.recipe.solrinstance/README.txt

 requestParsers-multipartUploadLimitInKB
     Optional ``<requestParsers />`` parameter useful if you are submitting very large documents to Solr.
-May be the case with Solr >= 1.4 if Solr is indexing binaries extracted from request.
+May be the case if Solr is indexing binaries extracted from request.

 vardir
     Optional override for the location of the directory where Solr